FromTellus/react-native-contacts/README.md

 # JavaScript React Native - Contact Book

 Simple contacts-app made with React-Native as a one day mob-programming project during a React-Native lecture week.
+Uses a authentication service and database from Firebase to make the contacts cloud-based instead of local.
-Contains basic testing with react-native-tesing library and Jest.
+Contains basic unit and component testing with react-native-tesing library and Jest.

 UI more or less done, needs some more functionality before being completed.

+2022-10-06 update

+Continued on from the bones of mob-week and refactored the code to be more modular and added mail, sms and calling functionality as well as some UI and other minor tweeks.

 <img src="./assets/screenshots/gif.gif" width="400"/> <img src="./assets/screenshots/img.PNG" width="200"/> <img src="./assets/screenshots/img2.PNG" width="200"/>

-Store the list of users for the contact application in the Firestore database.
-Create a register and login screen and functionality using Firebase authentication Get pictures for each user from the https://randomuser.me/ API